BlaqueDevs/se-assignment-day-4-software-project-management-NataliaBobo/README.md

 ## 10. How would you describe your software solution without involving the technical part.

-> The Problem is solved:
+ The Problem is solved:

-   The software solves the problem of accessing medicines in areas that are underserved.
+  -The software solves the problem of accessing medicines in areas that are underserved.

   Patient's access to the software should be easy and efficient to control.